jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-For backwards compatibility, SBDG additionally supports the Spring Data for VMware GemFire (SDG) logging properties as well, by using either of the following properties:
+For backwards compatibility, [spring-boot-gemfire-name] additionally supports the [spring-data-gemfire-name]  logging properties as well, by using either of the following properties: